Scheduled MonumentsEnglandCivil War town defences within the Friary Garden

 What is Civil War town defences within the Friary Garden?

-Civil War town defences within the Friary Garden is a scheduled ancient monument in Nottinghamshire comprising defensive earthworks constructed during the English Civil War period, likely dating to the 1640s when Nottingham was a strategically significant location.
+I do not have sufficient established scholarly information about Civil War town defences specifically within the Friary Garden at this Nottinghamshire site to write with the precision required.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016020.

 Who is responsible for protecting Civil War town defences within the Friary Garden?